 Table 1: Some of the values of dictRef recognized by MESMER, whether the associated input is scalar or an array, and the available units for the input values.
+Those that are automatically given a default value if absent are shown.
+The values shown are those initially in defaults.xml, but are editable by the user and may have been changed.

 me:DistributionCalcMethod, which specifies what the initial distribution is in a given well.
 More details of the types of distribution and their use are given in section 11.2.7.